Lake Atitlan, Guatemala

 As always, renters face different circumstances than buyers.
 Young mobile workers face different challenges and have different needs than retirees.
 In all cases, take what’s below as a starting point and do your homework!
 Every year when I do this post, I get dozens of comments and e-mails saying basically, “Here’s my situation.
 Where should I move to?”
 Perhaps there’s a business in there somewhere for a consultant, but I suspect most of the people asking this are looking for a free shortcut.
 There is no such thing.
 Research and personal visits are the only ways to find a place that’s right for you.
 Travel, try places out, and invest as much time in this choice as you would any other major life choice.
 And rent at first in case you make a mistake!
 Some places look better as a tourist than they do as a resident.

 Now that House Hunters International has been exposed as being totally fake almost every episode, forget the idea you can travel to some place you’ve never visited, pick from three houses to find the perfect one, and be done in a weekend.
 Finding your perfect spot and a good value—renting or buying—requires some time and effort.
 Just like it would in your own town you know so well.
 Subscribe to International Living Magazine, find articles and expat message boards on places you’re considering.
 Look at Craigslist for that city to gauge rental prices.
 (Here’s the apartment rentals page for Ecuador, for instance.)
 Buy e-books written by people who live there.
+And don’t forget to ensure you’ve got an international moving company that’s up for the task.
 This is your future life we’re talking about, so invest in it!

 And remember—moving abroad is not some freakish thing nobody has done before.
 Foreigners own the equivalent land area of New Jersey in Argentina.
 There are over a million Americans and Canadians who live at least part of the year in Mexico.
 If you added up all the expat Americans abroad, it would equal the population of Connecticut.
 So ignore the paranoid naysayers and go find your cheaper, more relaxed destination with a sane and humane health care system.